-Given the 56 RDP, the Township's fourth round unmet need is 264 (320-56=264).
-The Township has two strategies to address the fourth round unmet need.
+Given the 56 RDP, the Township's fourth round unmet need is 264.
+The Township has several strategies newly planned or amended to address the fourth round unmet need.
 The Township's unmet need strategies create realistic zoning for more than double that which is 25% of the fourth round unmet need (.25 (264) = 66).